RehabAbotalep/RehabAbotalep.github.io/_posts/2023-10-21-process-migration.md

 ## Overview

 In this post, we'll explore how to migrate a customized inherited process from one Azure DevOps organization to another.
-We'll walk you through the process using the powerful [process-migrator](https://github.com/microsoft/process-migrator) tool, developed by Microsoft.
+We'll walk through the process using the powerful [process-migrator](https://github.com/microsoft/process-migrator) tool, developed by Microsoft.

 ## Prerequisites